All Episodes

 Obama wants no part of Fannie or Freddie.

-Just like Chris Dodd wouldn't want any part of it if he were the nominee, or Kerry, John Kerry's sir to Vietnam, the haughty Johnny, he wouldn't want any part of Fannie Mae or Freddie Mac either.
+Just like Chris Dodd wouldn't want any part of it if he were the nominee or Kerry, John Kerry Surge of Vietnam, the haughty Johnny, he wouldn't want any part of Fannie Mae or Freddie Mac either.

-Uh Obama took more from Fetty Mac, Freddie Mac or Fannie Mae than anybody else, is why he doesn't want to go there.
+Obama took more from Feddie Mac, Freddie Mac or Fannie Mae than anybody else is why he doesn't want to go there.

-So they can sit there and they can think about Newton is 1.6 million.
+So they can sit there and they can take about Newton his 1.6 million.

 That's chump change compared to what Obama and every other Democrat got out of that place.

-Michelle Bachman, strong as she could be, stood up there and said defining, I am a serious candidate.
+Michelle Obama, Obama, sorry, sorry, Michelle Bachman, strong as she could be, stood up there and said definitely, I am a serious candidate.

 Perry was much better last night.